Table of Contents

 Is this product safe?
 Most likely, it’s not.

-There’s a reason for the precaution labels on these cleaning products.
-Many of the ingredients have been linked to health problems in humans and animals – from the fairly benign: throat, skin and eye irritations, to the far more serious: cancer, infertility and birth defects.
+There’s a reason for the caution labels on these cleaning products.
+Many of the ingredients have been linked to health problems in humans and animals, from the fairly benign: throat, skin and eye irritations, to the far more serious: cancer, infertility and birth defects.

 For a more detailed explanation, take a look at Clean Water Action’s comprehensive list of products and the health effects of many of their common ingredients.

 Where do these toxic chemicals go once they’ve been used in your home (and yard)?
 They pollute your air, surfaces and surrounding areas.

 These chemicals have staying power.
 They remain on counters where your food sits and in the carpet or floors where your children and pets play.
 They ultimately find their way into the environment when flushed down drains and toilets, and their persistent buildup impacts water quality.